lrc-se/bth-sg-server/README.md

 - Neither the server nor the client supports user identification, so high scores are only tied to nicknames repeat occurrences of which may or may not belong to the same person.
   There is therefore also no guarantee that a specific person's favorite nickname is available at a specific time, since there is no way to restrict its use.

 - The server application does not provide an interface, graphical or otherwise, and once it has been started it must be stopped and restarted in its entirety if configuration changes are to be made, such as the number or settings of the constituent game servers.
 Any and all currently connected players will therefore get thrown out if and when this happens.

 - Countdown resolution is whole seconds, which means that if a player connects between ticks, his or her *local* countdown will be out of sync with that of the server.
   In any event it is the server-side countdown that provides the *actual* timing governing game flow, so the local countdowns are always approximate.

+- Each game run by the server requires its own port, plus another for the API.
+  Even if the games use Web Sockets exclusively, the API cannot coexist on the same port with one of them because they utilize different listeners.

 - Apart from short console messages during startup, the server does not log anything.